endreth/jVCFparser/README.md

 - Number of missing genotypes (e.g. ./.)
 - Number of unique genotypes

-Currently implemented diversity-ralated descriptive statistics, and calculations (and counts) as follows:
+Currently implemented diversity-ralated descriptive statistics, and calculations (and counts) as follows:<br>
 - Number of missing genotypes
 - Number of REF alleles
 - Number of ALT alleles